 Installing an executable file does not launch or execute the file.
 To launch or execute the file, you must add a launch executable action (Launch Executable, Launch Java Application, and so forth) to the bundle.

-You access this dialog box by using the following methods:
+You can access this information by using the following methods:

-Source Directory: Click to browse to and select the directory you want to install on the device.
+Click , allow browser to launch ZCC Helper.
+In the Select Directory dialog box, browse and select the directory you want to install on the device.

 By default, the content uploaded to the ZENworks content repository is encrypted and compressed before it is distributed to assigned devices.
-However, if you do not want the content to be encrypted and compressed, then select thecontent option.
+However, if you do not want the content to be encrypted and compressed, then select theoption.

 If theoption in the Select Directory dialog box is selected, the value of Packaging option is displayed as because the content is neither compressed nor encrypted.